ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ### 5. Differential Gene Expression analysis ###

 Again, there are few options here.
-You can use `edgeR`, `DESeq2`, or `QuasiSeq` (and many more!).
-Here we will discribe how to do this with reference to the data we have.
-You can easily modify it to suit your needs (eg., different number of samples/repliates/conditions)
+You can use `DESeq2`,`edgeR`, or `QuasiSeq` (and many more!).
+Here we will describe how to do this with reference using DESeq2.

 **Note: you don't have to run all three methods, use any one**